softwaredesign-uandes/architecture-reviews/ipfs/evolution.md

 ## Consequences

 - Older nodes on the network that only support SECIO will no longer be able to communicate with IPFS nodes after 0.7

-# ADR 4:  Implement QUIC - Release 0.4.18

-## Context

-- QUIC is a new UDP-based network transport, can share a single file descriptor between all connections.
-This release has introduced experimental support for the QUIC protocol.

-## Decision

-- Implement QUIC as a new protocol to solve issues with TCP.

-## Status

-Implemented

-## Consequences

-- Fewer local resources: allow us to dial faster and keep more connections open.
-- Faster connection establishment: significantly reduce the latency of DHT queries.
-- Behaves better on lossy networks: QUIC handles multiplexing internally, dropping a single packets affects only the related stream.

-# ADR 5: Performance Resources - Release 0.4.18

-## Context

-- Actual the resource of utlization are a problem when it use the IPFS becouse the IPFS use alot of CPU and memory.

-## Decision

-- Changed two of our most frequently used datastructures, CIDs and Multiaddrs, to reduce allocation load.
-- Store CIDs encode as strings, instead of decoded in structs.
-- Changed many of our multiaddr parsing/processing/formatting functions to allocate less.

-## Status

-- Implemented

-## Consequences

-- Reduce CPU utilization when heavily using the DHT.
-- Improve memory usage when inserting CID.